FariaXD/UnityMobileGame-FinalProject/04_Teste/README.txt

 Installation:

-Run the .apk file in the mobile device.
+	* Run the .apk file in the mobile device.

-	* If necessary enable aplications from external sources.
+		(If necessary, enable aplications from external sources)

-Run the game.
+	* Run the game.